PiJoules/hobbyos/README.md

 ## Notes/other stuff
 - Inside `condig.sh`, I added `-Werror` as a C flag to treat all warnings as errors.
 If you are unable to build, and have absolutely no idea what the problem is, remove `-Werror` from the list of C flags.

+## TODO
+- Continue to fix terminal (scrolling, newlines, ...)
+- Add scancode table to print out actual characters.

+## History
+- 20160131
+  - Figured out how to move the cursor.

 ## References